All fields are required

-If you or a loved one have been affected by Legionnaires’ disease or has been exposed to Legionella bacteria you may be entitled to compensation.
+If you or a loved one have been affected by Legionnaires’ disease or has been exposed to Legionella bacteria, you may be entitled to compensation through a Legionnaires’ Disease lawsuit.
 Protect your rights and make sure you obtain the justice that you deserve for your injuries by contacting our highly skilled team of Legionnaires’ disease lawyers at The Lange Law Firm, PLLC today.

 Legionnaires’ Disease is a potentially fatal infectious disease caused by a type of bacterium called Legionella.
 According to the Centers for Disease Control and Prevention (CDC), the bacteria is naturally found in lakes and streams, but becomes a concern when it grows in man-made water systems such as: